rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - Only active sessions are accepted (not expired or logged out)
 - Token rotation up to 3 times before requiring latest token
 - Users can only see their own sessions
-- Company maintenance mode blocks non-administrator access
+- Organization maintenance mode blocks non-administrator access
 - Two-factor authentication must be completed if enabled
 - Sessions sorted by creation time (newest first)
 - Shows session name, creation time, permissions, and expiration